Infiltration and extravasation care

 - The IV will be removed

-- The site will be checked hourly until it returns to baseline
+- The site will be checked hourly until it returns to normal

 How is it treated?

 Some possible treatments are:

-- Elevate the site as much as possible to help reduce swelling.
+- Elevating the site as much as possible to help reduce swelling.

 - Apply a warm or cold compress (depending on the fluid) for 30 minutes every 2-3 hours to help reduce swelling and discomfort.
 After 24 hours, a warm compress may be applied.

 What can I do to help prevent an infiltration/extravasation?

 - Let your child’s health care team know if your child has had multiple attempts to place an IV in the past.

 - If the IV dressing becomes loose, let the nurse know so it can be changed or appropriately reinforced.